Delhi: 38 UK returnees found positive for COVID; new strain detected in seven patients | Health

 Delhi: 38 UK returnees found positive for COVID; new strain detected in seven patients

-Seven people who recently arrived in Delhi from the UK and tested positive for COVID-19 have been found infected with the new strain of coronavirus, officials said on Thursday.
-Interacting with reporters earlier in the day, Delhi Health Minister Satyendar Jain said a total of 38 people have been found positive since coming to Delhi from the UK recently, and kept in a separate institutional isolation unit on the LNJP Hospital premises.
+Seven persons who recently arrived in Delhi from the UK and tested positive for COVID-19, have been found infected with the new strain of the coronavirus, officials said on Thursday.
+Interacting with reporters, earlier in the day, Delhi Health Minister Satyendar Jain said that a total of 38 people have been found positive since coming to Delhi from the UK recently, and kept in a separate institutional isolation unit on the LNJP Hospital premises.

 ''Four such patients have been found infected with the new UK strain of COVID-19.
 The persons who came in their contact have been also traced and tested, and its not in them.
 So, only these four cases of new strain in Delhi so far,'' he said. ''Flights have been stopped and those who came before that are being traced and tested rigorously,'' he added.

-A senior official in the evening said a total of seven people who have recently arrived in Delhi from the UK have been found infected with the new strain of COVID-19. ''Four of these have their addresses in Delhi, while rest are from other places,'' he said.
+In the evening, a senior official said that a total of seven persons who have recently arrived in Delhi from the UK have been found infected with the new strain of COVID-19. ''Four of these have their addresses in Delhi, while the rest are from other places,'' he said.

+Delhi recorded 574 fresh COVID-19 cases and 13 new fatalities on Thursday, even as the positivity rate slipped to 0.7 per cent, authorities said.
+The infection tally in the city mounted to over 6.25 lakh and death toll rose to 10,536, they said, adding over 81,000 tests were conducted the previous day.

-A formal order was issued on Thursday to make seven hospitals, partially COVID-19 facilities, including LNJP Hospital.
-On the preparedness for the vaccination, he said, work is on to set up 1,000 vaccination centres.
+These facilities are -- Max Smart Super Specialty Hospital, Saket; Batra Hospital & Research Centre, Tughlakabad Institutional Area; Fortis Super Specialty Hospital, Vasant Kunj; and Sir Ganga Ram City Hospital, the order said.
+On the preparedness for the vaccination, Jain said, work is on to set up 1,000 vaccination centres.

 ''Also, so far we are aware that the vaccines will be made available freely by the central government,'' he said.
-Jain said night curfew has been imposed in the city as the situation is under control right now, but huge gatherings could spell trouble again.
+On the night curfew in Delhi in view of New Year's celebrations, Jain said the COVID-19 situation is under control right now, but huge gatherings could spell trouble again, and therefore, the curfew has been imposed.

-The Delhi government has imposed curfew from 11 pm to 6 am on December 31 and January 1 to avoid large gatherings during New Year celebrations due to COVID-19 and its highly transmissible UK strain.
-A formal order stated that not more than five people will be allowed to assemble at public places in Delhi during night curfew to avoid large gatherings in view of COVID-19.

-On COVID-biowaste generation, he said, it is the responsibility of the civic bodies and they are doing it.
-On the closure of Covid Care Centre at CWG Village area, Jain said, it did not see any patients for quite some time, so it was closed.

 - READ MORE ON: